top of page

 The adjective 'staunch' has its etymological origins in Old French and Middle English.
 It is derived from the Old French word 'estanche,' which means 'watertight' or 'impervious to water.'
 In Middle English, it came to describe something that was firm, sound, or steadfast.
 Over time, the term 'staunch' took on a figurative sense, referring to individuals who are steadfast, resolute, and unwavering in their support, loyalty, or commitment to a particular cause, belief, or individual.
 A 'staunch' person is known for their unwavering dedication and unyielding reliability.
 The etymology of 'staunch' reflects its historical connection to the idea of being firm and steadfast, emphasizing the strong and resolute qualities of those who demonstrate steadfast loyalty and support.

-Quiz: Find the meaning of staunch
+Find the correct meaning of the adjective staunch:

 Try Again!